xiahualiu/linux-driver-tutorials/i2c.md

 };
 ```

 Unlike other device driver, i2c client does not contain the ops for the device.
-Instead there are
+Ops are stored in a `i2c_algorithm` structure.

 #### Extra client data